VBS 2018 ~ June 11 - 15, 2018

 Children ages four through those entering fifth grade are eligible to register as VBS participants.
 Those who will be four before the fall can register in the preschool category as long as they are potty-trained.

 Our VBS volunteer meeting is scheduled for Wednesday, May 30 from 6 to 8 p.m.
 All volunteers are expected to attend.

 Teens entering sixth grade and older are eligible to apply to volunteer at VBS.
 Applications are due May 1.

-Please note that registration to serve as a teen volunteer for VBS 2017 is now closed.
+Please note that registration to serve as a teen volunteer for VBS 2018 will be opened shortly.

 What's involved in a Five Day/Five Story Format?